Catalog & Manuals

 Matt black coated Ø25.4mm cover

-Attaches to the 2.5” port and turns it into a 1” port
+To convert the 2.5” port into a 1” port PTFE

 Attaches to the 1” port for FC fiber input/output